Court-Pencil/Game-Trivia/README.md

 ## Lighthouse Testing

-The Video Game Trivia website has been tested in Chrome Dev Tools using Lighthouse Testing tool which inspects and scores the website for the following criteria.
+The Video Game Trivia website has been tested in Chrome Dev Tools using Lighthouse Testing tool, which inspects and scores the website for the following criteria.
 I generated two sets of lighthouse reports, one for mobile and one for desktop.

 - Performance - how quickly a website loads and how quickly users can access it.
 - Accessibility - test analyses how well people who use assistive technologies can use your website.